Task Center

 Problem

-Teams executed in Exchange while coordination happened elsewhere—unclear ownership, manual tracking, and inconsistent prioritization across high-volume triage.
+Teams executed in Exchange while coordination happened in Slack, email, and spreadsheets—unclear ownership, manual tracking, and inconsistent prioritization across high-volume triage.

 Operational pain